f90/Wave-U-Net/README.md

 #### MUSDB18

-Download the full MUSDB18 dataset from https://sigsep.github.io/datasets/musdb.html and extract it into a folder of your choice.
+Download the [full MUSDB18 dataset](https://sigsep.github.io/datasets/musdb.html) and extract it into a folder of your choice.
 It should have two subfolders: "test" and "train" as well as a README.md file.

 #### CCMixter (only required for vocal separation experiments)